 When this overweight huckster took off in his sled?

-This reindeer enslaver, this exploiter of elves?
+This reindeer enslaver, this exploiter of elves?- James Finn Garner.

 "Happy Christmas to all, but get over yourselves!"